simeononsecurity/simeononsecurity.ch/content/articles/a-beginners-guide-to-using-the-linux-command-line/index.en.md

 ### Process Status

 The **ps** command displays information about running processes on a Linux system in the CLI, which is useful for identifying suspicious processes that may be running on a system and potentially compromising its security.
-The command can display a wide range of information about running processes, including their process ID (PID), user, CPU and memory usage, and command name.
+The command can display many information about running processes, including their process ID (PID), user, CPU and memory usage, and command name.

 One of the most basic uses of ps is to display a list of all running processes on a system.
 For example, to display a list of all processes running on the system, you can use the following command: